BinomialLLC/basis_universal/README.md

 The older BC7 mode-6 RGB function seriously bloats the transcoder's compiled size.
 (The mode-6 transcoder is of marginal value and might be disabled by default or just removed.)
 The new BC7 mode 5 RGB/RGBA transcoder uses substantially smaller lookup tables and provides basically the same quality as mode-6 for RGB (becaue we're starting with ETC1S texture data.)
 Set BASISD_SUPPORT_BC7_MODE6_OPAQUE_ONLY to 0 when compiling on platforms which don't support BC7 well/at all, or if transcoder size is an issue.
 - Added ATC RGB/RGBA, ASTC 4x4 L/LA/RGB/RGBA, BC7 mode 5 RGB/RGBA, and PVRTC1 4bpp RGBA support to the transcoder and KTX writer.
 - Major perf. optimizations to all the transcoders.
 Transcoding to BC1 is approx. 2x faster when compiled native and executed on a Core i7.
+Similar perf. improvements should be seen when executed in WebAssembly.
+This was done by more closely coupling the .basis file decompression and format transcoding steps (before we unpacked to plain ETC1/ETC1S, then transcoded those bits, which was costly.)
 - PVRTC1 4bpp RGB opaque is slightly higher quality
 - Added various uncompressed raster pixel formats to the transcoder.
 When outputting raw pixels, the transcoder writes to regular raster images, not blocks.
 No dithering or downsampling yet, but it's coming.